 You can see large patches of high biodiversity around Killbear Provincial Park, Massasauga Provincial Park, Georgian Bay Islands National Park and throughout the wetland areas of southern Georgian Bay.
 The green-shaded archipelago that stretches along the eastern shoreline shows that the 30,000 Islands region provides critical habitat for species diversity.

 Development Reaches Into Wild Spaces

 This map shows a human footprint analysis that is calculated based on the impacts of human activities on the landscape.
 High human influence (shown in red) contrasts against areas with low human influence (shown in green).

 As expected, areas of high influence occur along transportation routes and around areas with larger populations, such as Parry Sound and Honey Harbour.
 Remote areas that are least accessible by road show the least human influence.

 Protecting Biodiversity in the Archipelago

-The Georgian Bay Land Trust establishes nature reserves for ecological protection and community enjoyment throughout the Georgian Bay Biosphere Reserve and the North Channel.
+The Georgian Bay Land Trust establishes nature reserves for ecological protection and community enjoyment throughout the Georgian Bay Biosphere and the North Channel.
 To be considered for protection, lands must meet scientific criteria for their contribution to biodiversity and/or critical habitat preservation.
 Over 125 stewards and partners presently care for over 6,000 acres of natural habitat.
 These areas also support research and monitoring activities and provide the space to offer conservation education, youth programs and interpretive programs.